Strong electronic winds blowing under liquid flows on carbon surfaces: Experimental procedure

-In this article, we report the generation of electric current in a few-layer graphene sample by the displacement of a sub-micrometer scale liquid droplet along its surface.
-We deposited a thin graphite flake (1 to 70 nm in thickness) onto a Si/SiO$_2$ substrate; two gold electrodes, separated by a distance of $\sim 10\mu$m and connected to a low noise current amplifier, allowed us to measure the electric current passing through the flake (see Figure S1).
+We deposited a thin graphite flake (1 \MLcorr{monolayer} to 70 nm in thickness) onto a Si/SiO$_2$ substrate.
+Two gold electrodes, separated by a distance of typically $\sim 10\mu$m and connected to a low noise current amplifier, allowed us to measure the electric current through the flake.
 The sample was placed in a tuning fork atomic force microscope (AFM), that was specifically designed for controlled liquid deposition, see Figure 1\textbf{a}.
-The liquid was introduced into a quartz capillary, which was then glued to the quartz tuning fork (see Figure S2).
+The liquid was introduced into a quartz capillary, which was then glued to the quartz tuning fork (see Figure S1 \textbf{a,b}).
 A piezo-dither induced a nanometric oscillation of the tuning fork at its resonant frequency ($f_0$ $\approx$ 32 kHz), a typical resonance curve is shown in the inset of Figure 1\textbf{a}.
-By monitoring precisely the tuning fork oscillation's phase and amplitude as the pipette tip approach the sample, we achieved a fully controlled contact between the carbon surface and the pipette's aperture, leading to the formation of a liquid capillary bridge.
-The capillary bridge then evolved into a droplet, of radius fixed by the outer diameter of the tip (500 nm) \cite{Fang2006, Fabie2012}.
+By monitoring precisely the tuning fork oscillation's phase and amplitude as the pipette tip approaches the sample, we achieved a fully controlled contact between the carbon surface and the pipette's aperture, leading to the formation of a liquid capillary bridge.
+The capillary bridge then evolved into a droplet, of radius fixed by the outer diameter of the tip (of micrometric size) \cite{Fang2006, Fabie2012}.
 This novel experimental set-up allows to deposit very viscous liquid at nano and micro scale over a broad range of substrates \cite{hummink}.
-We used a room temperature ionic liquid (BMIM-PF6) and a neutral and apolar silicon oil (Polyphenyl-methylsiloxane), both very viscous with a viscosity of 0.3 Pa$\cdot$s and 0.1 Pa$\cdot$s, respectively, and with very small vapor pressures, allowing us to safely neglect evaporation.
+We used a room temperature ionic liquid (BMIM-PF6), \MLcorr{glycerol}, and a neutral and apolar silicone oil (Polyphenyl-methylsiloxane), \MLcorr{with respective viscosities of 0.3 Pa$\cdot$s, 1 Pa$\cdot$s and 0.1 Pa$\cdot$s, respectively}, and with very small vapor pressures, allowing us to safely neglect evaporation.
 The continuous monitoring of the contact with both the in-situ optical microscope and the AFM frequency shift signal allows us to ensure that the droplet remained hooked to the tip, sliding over the carbon surface.
-Moreover, motion does preserve the roughly spherical shape of the droplet (see Figure S2\textbf{d}).